What Is Reverse Osmosis?

 Reverse Osmosis Diagram

-Before we go in-depth on the different aspects of reverse osmosis and how it works to your benefit, you have to understand the fundamentals of osmosis.
+Before we go in-depth on the different aspects of reverse osmosis and how it works to your benefit, you must understand its fundamentals.

 Understanding Osmosis

-Osmosis is the process involving the movement of a solvent through some kind of selectively permeable membrane to reach a different side that is characterized by the presence of more solute.
+Osmosis is the process involving the movement of a solvent through some selectively permeable membrane to reach a different side that is characterized by the presence of more solute.

-Thanks to the process of osmosis, the two sides become better balanced in terms of how much solute they contain.
+Thanks to the osmosis process, the two sides become better balanced regarding how much solute they contain.

-That balance is critical and the cells in our bodies need it to function to the best of their capabilities.
+That balance is critical; our bodies’ cells need it to function to the best of their capabilities.
 It’s also worth noting that osmosis will continue until both sides have become balanced.

 The Differences Between Osmosis and Reverse Osmosis

-The first major dissimilarity between osmosis and reverse osmosis is the fact that the latter requires the introduction of an external force in order to be completed.
+The first significant dissimilarity between osmosis and reverse osmosis is the fact that the latter requires the introduction of an external force to be completed.

-Instead of looking to achieve balance, reverse osmosis aims to effectively separate the different components of the solution.
+Instead of looking to achieve balance, reverse osmosis aims to separate the different components of the solution effectively.
 For the most part, that means separating the larger particles from the water they were previously floating in.

 With the help of the external force, only clean water makes its way through a semi-permeable membrane to the other side while the larger contaminant particles are left in a different section.